 A few years later, Georgia Tech dropped the thesis requirement, allowing students to graduate if they had taken enough courses.
 Benatar had, so he followed up with John White, the director of the School of Industrial Engineering at the time, to ask about finally getting his degree.
 But White left shortly afterwards and the request fell through the cracks.

-Benatar made some inquiries every so often during the last few decades, but wheels started to move in the right direction when he mentioned it last summer to Edwin Romeijn, the current chair of the H. Milton Stewart School of Industrial & Systems Engineering.
+Benatar made some inquiries every so often during the last few decades, but wheels started to move in the right direction when he mentioned it last summer to Edwin Romeijn, the current chair of the H. Milton Stewart School of Industrial and Systems Engineering.
 In December he got the word that he was officially a member of the Class of 2016.

 “Psychologically it’s a tremendous feeling for me,” Benatar said.
 “I’d done the work and gone to the classes, but didn’t get the fulfillment of the degree.
 I’m the type of person who wants to complete everything that I start.
 That’s what I’ve done in business — it’s what Tech taught me.”